2D magnetofluid models constructed by a priori imposition of conservation laws: Construction of the RMHD model from given CLs

+where $\xi$ is the set of the dynamical variables and $W_k^{m,n}$ are constants.
+Equations \eqref{hamilton_eqs}, \eqref{gen_lie_poisson} indicate that the time independent parts of the evolution equations can be written as linear combinations of Jacobi-Poisson brackets between the various dynamical variables and the functional derivatives of the Hamiltonian.
+Therefore we assume that $\sigma_{1,2}$ can be expanded as

-This Ansatz for the quantities $\sigma_i$ is of course restrictive and possibly excludes models that do respect the given CLs but the time derivatives of the dynamical variables do not assume this specific form.
-However it is a helpful assumption in order to carry out manipulations that easily result in systems of equations that preserve the Casimirs, in fact exploiting the identity
+This Ansatz for the quantities $\sigma_i$ possibly excludes models that do respect the given CLs but the time derivatives of the dynamical variables do not assume this specific form.
+However it is consistent within the Lie-Poisson Hamiltonian framework and is a helpful assumption in order to carry out manipulations that easily result in systems of equations that preserve the Casimirs.
+In fact exploiting the identity

-which hold for appropriate boundary condition e.g. periodic, we can find that in order for the constraints $c_1$, $c_2$ and $c_3$ to be satisfied the parameters $\gamma_{ijk}$ with $i,j,k=1,2$ should be
+which holds for appropriate boundary condition e.g. periodic, we can find that the constraints $c_1$, $c_2$ and $c_3$ induce the following sets of conditions for the parameters $\gamma_{ijk}$ with $i,j,k=1,2$, which have to hold true for the dynamical variables $\psi$ and $\omega$ to be independent,

+and the rest parameters $\gamma_{ijk}$ are arbitrary.
+The constraint $c_3$, stemming from the conservation of the magnetic flux, contributes in determining the parametric conditions only when $\Fc(\psi)$ is linear in $\psi$.
+In all other cases, imposing the conservation of the cross helicity functional ensures the conservation of the magnetic flux as well.
+Therefore the trajectory of the RMHD dynamics is determined by the intersection of the energy and the cross helicity level sets in phase space if $\Fc''(\psi)\neq 0$.